Well, 2021. What a year.

 February 21, 2022

-Well, 2021.
-What a year.
 This was the year so many couples decided to hope, love and party harder than anything I have ever seen before.
 Whilst there was pain and fear, it was always counteracted with so much trust and passion.
-I know you already know what went down last year, but these blog […]
+I am so thankful to be a wedding photographer.